TED (conference): TED Prize

-The TED Prize was introduced in 2005.
-Until 2010, $100,000 was given annually to three individuals with a "wish to change the world".
-Each winner unveiled their wish at the main annual conference.
 Since 2010, a single winner has been chosen to ensure that TED can maximize its efforts in achieving the winner's wish.
 In 2012, the prize was not awarded to a person, but to a concept connected to the current global phenomenon of increasing urbanization.
 In 2013, the prize amount was increased to $1 million.
-TED Prize winners in previous years have been:
+The winners from this period are as follows: